foundryvtt/dnd5e/CONTRIBUTING.md

 ### `npm install`

 Installs all dependencies needed to run developer tooling scripts.
+Then will compile the necessary CSS and DB files.

 ### `npm run build`